Styx: Master of Shadows: Sequel

 A sequel of the game, titled Styx: Shards of Darkness was announced on 14 October 2015.
 It is powered by Unreal Engine 4, and has a larger budget than the original Master of Shadows.
 The game was released worldwide on 14 March 2017 for Microsoft Windows, PlayStation 4, and Xbox One.
-A third game, titled Styx: Blades of Greed, was announced in early 2025 with a planned release of later in the same year.
+A third game, titled Styx: Blades of Greed, was announced in early 2025 and was released on 19 February 2026.